SAP-samples/abap-platform-refscen-flight/README.md

 1. Click the mass-activation icon (<em>Activate Inactive ABAP Development Objects</em>) in the toolbar.
 2. In the dialog that appears, select all development objects in the transport request (that you created for the demo content installation) and choose `Activate`.
 (The activation may take a few minutes.)
 3. Service definitions need a provider contract before they can be released for the release contract <em>Extend (C0)</em>.
 The service definition /DMO/UI_AGENCY from the package /DMO/FLIGHT_REUSE_AGENCY is shipped without this release contract for maintenance reasons and does not contain a provider contract.
 If you want to release the service definition /DMO/UI_AGENCY for the release contract <em>Extend (C0)</em>, you need to define a suitable provider contract first.
 You can also directly copy the source code from [service_definition_agency](service_definition_agency).
 Activate the service definition after.

+In case the mass-activation or the Service Bindings report the error ‘Failed to read the runtime table SRVD_RT_EXTENDS for service …’ and/or the error ‘An active version of the Service Definition … does not exist’, the respective Service Definition has not been imported properly.
+In this case, please proceed as follows:
+1. Delete the Service Bindings that are based on this Service Definition,
+2. Reactivate the Service Definition (make sure to edit / touch it before)
+3. Recreate the Service Bindings deleted in step 1.

 To generate service artifacts for the service bindings:
 1. In each service binding, choose the button `Publish` or choose `Publish local service endpoint` in the top right corner of the editor.